22 Dec State of Uncertainty: Digital Security of Journalists in Indonesia and the Philippines

 Finally, journalists should be aware of the laws in their respective countries regarding cloud storage.

-Strikingly, Indonesian journalists are generally unaware about the online safety of their data storage.
+Strikingly, Indonesian journalists are generally unaware of the online safety of their data storage.
 Only one of the interviewed journalists put some effort into protecting their collected data.

 A journalist working for a media company told us that employers often ask journalists to save their data at the office and/or back it up on an internal computer.
 However, these media companies have no standards or systems for storage and archives.
 Furthermore, the journalists who stored data at the office didn’t really know what happened to it or whether it was stored safely.